 We all have times when we need to jot down a few notes on the go.
 To-do list items and appointments are one thing, but notes are more: the name of a contractor, the model number of a thing you want to buy, a story idea, a recipe or paint color at the hardware store.
 And it’s even cooler when you can sync up your mobile thoughts with your desktop like.
 Here are four multi-platform apps to consider:

-evernote• Evernote is the pretty much the good standard for many a jotter — or people collaborating across different platforms on a project.
+• Evernote is the pretty much the good standard for many a jotter — or people collaborating across different platforms on a project.
 Evernote works on most mobile and desktop systems and you can sync your notes and projects across them all.
 You can save webpages, email, audio clips, photos, charts, chats and more in your Evernote projects.
 It also has an extensive help section with videos, three levels of service — from free to paid to even more paid.

 • Microsoft OneNote is another established digital notes-taking app that works on most major mobile and desktop platforms.
 It’s free and you can save mail, webpages and photos into it, plus it has integration with other apps like WordPress, Chegg, Feedly and several scanning apps.
 Microsoft also just announced this week that OneNote has formed a partnership with FiftyThree to support its Paper app and Pencil stylus.
 (OneNote will also work with the Apple Pencil, whenever that fancy $100 stick rolls into town.)

-keep• Google Keep is the notes ‘n’ lists app for Google and Android users and stores your various types of thoughts in colorful boxes within the app on screen.
+• Google Keep is the notes ‘n’ lists app for Google and Android users and stores your various types of thoughts in colorful boxes within the app on screen.
 If inspiration strikes, you can dictate your thoughts into the app, too.
 It’s all tied to your Google account, so you can get to all your kept items tucked away in the program through phone, tablet, computer or Android wearables.

 • iOS 9 Notes from Apple is a major improvement over the limited notepad app that’s been in iOS since 2007.
-You ios9can whip up to-do lists and checklists if you want, but you can also doodle or sketch with your finger, add maps, photos, webpages and text to your notes.
+You can whip up to-do lists and checklists if you want, but you can also doodle or sketch with your finger, add maps, photos, webpages and text to your notes.
 And if you’re hooked into iCloud, the service will sync all your notes across your Mac and other iOS devices.

 Plenty of other note-taking apps are out there to consider too.
 No matter which one you use, odds are it’s going to be more versatile than the scraps of paper we grew up using — and often losing.